mongodb/docs/source/reference/javascript.rst

    :param name collection: The name of the collection to shard.

    :param JSON key: A JSON document containing :term:`shard key` that
-                    will be used to shard and distribute objects among the shards.
+                    the sharding system uses to :term:`partition` and distribute objects among the shards.

    :param boolean unique: Set true.

    Shards the named collection, according to the specified :term:`shard key`.
-Shard keys are presented in the form of a :term:`JSON` and can specify either a single shard key, or more typically a compound shard key.
+Specify shard keys in the form of a :term:`JSON document`.
+Shard keys may refer to a single document field, or more typically several document fields to form a "compound shard key."

-TODO it looks like unique has no impact.

 .. js:function:: sh.splitFind(collection, query)